 Professor Samuel J. Levine joined the Touro Law Center faculty in 2010 as Professor of Law and Director of the Jewish Law Institute.
-He previously served as Professor of Law at Pepperdine University School of Law.
+He previously served as Professor of Law at Pepperdine University School of Law, and he has served as the Beznos Distinguished Professor at Michigan State University College of Law.
 He has published more than fifty law review articles and has lectured throughout the United States on the subjects of Jewish law, legal ethics, criminal law, law and religion, and constitutional law.

 Professor Levine received a J.D. from Fordham Law School, graduating cum laude and Order of the Coif, an LL.M. from Columbia Law School, graduating with Highest Honors as a James Kent Scholar, and Rabbinical Ordination from Yeshiva University.
 He has served as an appellate prosecutor in the Kings County District Attorney’s Office, as a law clerk to United States District Court Judges Loretta A. Preska and David N. Edelstein in the Southern District of New York, and as an adjunct professor at Fordham Law School.
 He has also taught at St. John’s University School of Law and Bar-Ilan University Law School.
 He has appeared before a number of courts, including the United States Court of Appeals for the Second Circuit and the Supreme Court of the State of New York.

-His scholarship has appeared in textbooks and anthologies, has been included in course adoptions in the United States and Israel, has been cited by courts in the United States and New Zealand, and has been cited in more than four hundred articles and books by scholars in the United States, Israel, England, Canada, Ireland, Australia, China, Germany, Austria, South Africa, Italy, Spain, Brazil, Belgium, Romania, the Netherlands, and Malaysia.
+His scholarship has appeared in textbooks and anthologies, has been included in course adoptions in the United States, Israel, and Denmark, has been cited by courts in the United States and New Zealand, and has been cited in more than four hundred articles and books by scholars in the United States, Israel, England, Canada, Ireland, Australia, China, Germany, Austria, South Africa, Italy, Spain, Brazil, Belgium, Romania, Indonesia, South Korea, the Netherlands, and Malaysia.
 He was recently described in the pages of the Notre Dame Law Review as “one of the leading legal-ethics and professional-responsibility scholars of his generation.”

-Professor Levine has delivered a number of public and endowed lectures, including: the inaugural Yale L. Rosenberg Memorial Lecture at the University of Houston Law Center; the inaugural lecture in Trinity College Law Review’s Distinguished Speaker Series at Trinity College Dublin; the second annual Holocaust Remembrance Lecture at Washington University School of Law; the David S. Stone Foundation Jewish Law Lecture in Toledo, Ohio; a public lecture as part of the University of Tulsa’s Jewish Law Lecture Series; a public lecture as part of Chabad of Wyoming’s Distinguished Speaker Series; a plenary address at the inaugural Conference on Religious Legal Theory at Seton Hall School of Law; a series of public lectures at Chabad of Malibu; and public lectures at the University of Toledo Law School, Wayne State Law School, and Loyola University Maryland.
+Professor Levine has delivered a number of public and endowed lectures, including: the inaugural Yale L. Rosenberg Memorial Lecture at the University of Houston Law Center; inaugural Beznos Family Lectures at Michigan State University College of Law; the inaugural lecture in Trinity College Law Review’s Distinguished Speaker Series at Trinity College Dublin; the second annual Holocaust Remembrance Lecture at Washington University School of Law; the David S. Stone Foundation Jewish Law Lecture in Toledo, Ohio; a public lecture as part of the University of Tulsa’s Jewish Law Lecture Series; a public lecture as part of Chabad of Wyoming’s Distinguished Speaker Series; a plenary address at the inaugural Conference on Religious Legal Theory at Seton Hall School of Law; a series of public lectures at Chabad of Malibu; and public lectures at the University of Toledo Law School, Wayne State Law School, and Loyola University Maryland.

 He has spoken at numerous other law schools, including Baylor, Boston College, Brigham Young University, Cardozo, Catholic University, Chicago-Kent, Columbia, Fordham, George Mason, Harvard, Northwestern, Notre Dame, Stanford, University of California Irvine, University of Colorado, University of Illinois, University of San Diego, University of Southern California, and Yale.
 In addition, he has made presentations at a number of other universities, including Johns Hopkins, New York University, Pepperdine, Princeton, Queens College, University of Illinois, and Yeshiva University.